Sid-AssetMantle/AM_Telescope/README.md

 3. Install proto templates (osmosis, cosmos, ibc, etc.).
 Add AssetMantle module and schema proto folders, also add the License and README file to the folder.

+   `telescope install`
    `telescope install @protobufs/osmosis`

    Select all the proto templates that are needed (select using space)

-4. Transpile using yarn
+5. Transpile using yarn

    `yarn codegen`

-5. Complete transpilation
+6. Complete transpilation

    `telescope transpile`